 An occasional guide to the words and names in the news from Jo Kim of the BBC Pronunciation Unit.

-You can download the BBC Pronunciation Unit's guide to text spelling.
+To download the BBC Pronunciation Unit's guide to text spelling, click here.